-What is elbasvir/grazoprevir?
+What is Zepatier?

-HCV is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+HCV can be an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
 An OI is an that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo

 To learn how HIV and HCV are connected, read the HIVinfo HIV and Hepatitis C fact sheet.
 The fact sheet includes information about HCV , prevention, and treatment.

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV reference the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and TreatingC, which includes recommendations on the use of elbasvir/grazoprevir to treat HCV infection in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV reference the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C, which includes recommendations on the use of Zepatier to treat acute and chronic HCV infection in people with HIV.

 - If you have ever taken any medicine for HCV infection.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking Zepatier during pregnancy.
 Pregnancy should be avoided during combination treatment with Zepatier and ribavirin and for 6 months after completion of the treatment.
 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of Zepatier during pregnancy.
 Please refer to these guidelines for additional information.